MetaDocencia/NASA_TOPS-OS101-2026/Module_3/M3_readme.md

 ## About This Module

 This module focuses on the practice and application of open science for data.
-It provides a 'how to' process for finding and assessing open data for use, for making open data and for sharing open data.
+It provides a "how to" process for finding and assessing open data for use, for making open data, and for sharing open data.
 The step-by-step flows are easy to follow and can be used as checklists after you complete the module.
-Some of the key topics discussed include: data management plans, the process for assessing data for reuse, creating a plan for making data including choosing open formats and adding documentation, and the considerations for sharing data and making your data citable.
+Some of the key topics discussed include: data management plans, the process for assessing data for reuse, creating a plan for making data including choosing open formats and adding documentation, the considerations for sharing data, and making your data citable.

 ### Module Learning Objectives